 Change the fiber name.
 By default a Tarantool server's interactive-mode fiber is named 'interactive' and new fibers created due to fiber.create are named 'lua'.
 Giving fibers distinct names makes it easier to distinguish them when using fiber.info.

-• self - fiber object, for example the fiber object returned by fiber.create fiber object:status()

-• name (string) - the new name of the fiber.
+- fiber\object generally this is an object referenced in the return from fiber.create or fiber.self or fiber.find - name (string) the new name of the fiber.

 '''

 tarantool> fiber.self():name('non-interactive')

 ---

 '''